 - Volunteer weekly in a three hour shift

-- Two Absences allowed in a three-month period of time
+- Two absences allowed in a three-month period of time

 Verification of Hours: Volunteer hours will be verified and signed off once the minimum commitment stated above has been met and ID has been returned.

-Orientation & Training: Orientation attendance is required and provided by the Volunteer Resources Department.
+Summer Orientation & Training: Orientation attendance is required and provided by the Volunteer Resources Department.
 An orientation notice invitation with an RSVP response required will be sent, after applications have been received and accepted.
 The Volunteer Orientation presentation takes approximately three hours.
 Additional training may be required.

 Interview: Applicants will be interviewed after attending a volunteer orientation.
 The purpose of the interview is to help the applicant and the Volunteer Recourses staff to become acquainted.
 Acceptance into the program is decided at that time, as well as determine a volunteer assignment and schedule.
 Volunteer assignments and placements are not guaranteed and are based on availability and the outcome of the interview.
 Once the schedule is determined at the interview, it cannot be changed.
 Accepted applicants are required to purchase a uniform immediately following the interview.